 I didn’t feel bad once I realised how wrong I was however and he didn’t gloat, because in Science we understand (or at least try to) that whoever is right or wrong is largely irrelevant.
 All that matters is finding the truth.

 And here’s the moral of the story...by realising I was wrong I learned something about gear relationships.
 Also, you probably don't want me fixing your car.
 Ultimately, I'm glad I got it wrong because I would have carried on blissfully incorrect otherwise.
 What I’m saying is that in Science you never really “lose”, you just learn.

 That sounds like I’m trying to protect my ego and avoid admitting failure but I’m really not, I’ll be as blunt as possible: I got it totally wrong and failed to solve a problem in my own subject!
-I’m fine admitting that.
+I’m fine confessing that.
 But in making my mistake, I learned something I had overlooked and that can only be a good thing.

 As Scientists we have a duty to follow evidence wherever it leads, even if that means admitting we backed the wrong horse.
 This can be difficult.
 We’re human and we like to think we’re clever.
 Indeed, I’m guilty of being stubborn and digging my heels in, but being a Scientist means trying to hold yourself to a higher standard.
 Admitting when you’re wrong is just a form of self-improvement.